 Infants who did not receive a dose a birth should begin the series as soon as feasible.

 All children not previously vaccinated with HepB vaccine should be vaccinated at age 11 or 12 years.
-A 3-dose schedule is used; the 1st and 2nd doses are separated by ≥ 4 weeks, and the 3rd dose is given 4 to 6 months after the 2nd dose.
-However, a 2-dose schedule using Recombivax HB® can be used; the 2nd dose is given 4 to 6 months after the first.
+A 3-dose schedule is used; the first and second doses are separated by ≥ 4 weeks, and the third dose is given 4 to 6 months after the second dose.
+However, a 2-dose schedule using Recombivax HB can be used; the second dose is given 4 to 6 months after the first.

-Unvaccinated adults who are being treated with hemodialysis or who are immunocompromised should be given 1 dose of Recombivax HB® 40 mcg/mL in a 3-dose schedule at 0, 1, and 6 months or 2 doses of Engerix-B® 20 mcg/mL given simultaneously in a 4-dose schedule at 0, 1, 2, and 6 months.
+Unvaccinated adults who are being treated with hemodialysis or who are immunocompromised should be given 2 doses of Engerix-B 20 mcg/mL given simultaneously in a 4-dose schedule at 0, 1, 2, and 6 months.

 If people are not vaccinated or not completely vaccinated, the missing doses should be given to complete the 3-dose HepB series.
-The 2nd dose is given 1 month after the 1st dose; the 3rd dose is given ≥ 2 months after the 2nd dose (and ≥ 4 months after the 1st dose).
-If the combined hepatitis A and hepatitis B vaccine (Twinrix®) is used, 3 doses are given at 0, 1, and 6 months, or 4 doses are given on days 0, 7, and 21 to 30, followed by a booster dose at 12 months.
+The second dose is given 1 month after the first dose; the third dose is given ≥ 2 months after the second dose (and ≥ 4 months after the first dose).
+If the combined hepatitis A and hepatitis B vaccine is used, 3 doses are given at 0, 1, and 6 months, or 4 doses are given on days 0, 7, and 21 to 30, followed by a booster dose at 12 months.

 If a person was lost to follow-up before the series was completed, the series does not need to be restarted.

 Serious adverse effects are very rare and include anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
 Symptoms... read more .